rbisdorff/Digraph3/docSphinx/tutorial.rst

 ..
 [18] A Digraph3 *graphs.Graph* encoded file is available in the :code:`examples` directory of the Digraph3 software collection.

 ..
-[19] This case study is inspired by a "Multiple Criteria Decision Analysis* case study published in Eisenführ Fr., Langer Th., and Weber M., *Fallstudien zu rationalem Entscheiden*, Springer 2001, pp. 1-17.
+[19] This case study is inspired by a *Multiple Criteria Decision Analysis* case study published in Eisenführ Fr., Langer Th., and Weber M., *Fallstudien zu rationalem Entscheiden*, Springer 2001, pp. 1-17.

 ..
-[20] Ganzeboom H.B.G, Treiman D.J. *Internationally Comparable Measures of Occupational Status for the 1988 International Standard Classification of Occupations*, Social Science Research 25, 201–239 (1996).
+[20] Ganzeboom H.B.G, Treiman D.J.
+"Internationally Comparable Measures of Occupational Status for the 1988 International Standard Classification of Occupations", *Social Science Research* 25, 201–239 (1996).

 ..
 [21] Alice's performance tableau :code:`AliceChoice.py` is available in the :code:`examples` directory of the Digraph3 software collection.